-On 23 October 2020 National Cabinet accepted the Review's recommendations that include reducing the number of ministerial forums and ensuring that those that remain are more agile and responsive, with direct responsibility for decision-making resting with Ministers.
-Consistent with the direction set by National Cabinet, ministers' meetings will not report to National Cabinet (or the National Federation Reform Council) unless tasked.
-Ministerial Drug and Alcohol Forum was disbanded and now meets as needed to consider one-off issues.
+On 29 May 2020, COAG ceased, with a new National Federation Reform Council (NFRC) forming with the aim of streamlining national processes under National Cabinet.
+On 23 October 2020, National Cabinet accepted the Conran Review's recommendations to reduce the number of ministerial forums and ensure that those that remain are more agile and responsive, with direct responsibility for decision-making resting with Ministers.
+As a result, the Ministerial Drug and Alcohol Forum (MDAF) was disbanded and now meets as needed.